isc-projects/bind9/doc/notes/notes-current.rst

 New Features
 ~~~~~~~~~~~~

+- NSEC3 support was added to KASP.
+A new option for ``dnssec-policy``,
+  ``nsec3param``, can be used to set the desired NSEC3 parameters.
+  NSEC3 salt collisions are automatically prevented during resalting.
+  [GL #1620]

 - ``dig`` can now report the DNS64 prefixes in use (``+dns64prefix``).
   This is useful when the host on which ``dig`` is run is behind an
   IPv6-only link, using DNS64/NAT64 or 464XLAT for IPv4aaS (IPv4 as a